elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 In 2000, Deutsche Börse wanted to rename itself as Euroboard and go public.
 Paris could not join in but French, Dutch, Belgian, Lisbon stock exchanges announced merging into Euronext.

 Gavin Casey of LSE approached Deutsche Börse offering full merger.
-Eruronext proposed 50/50 merger, but LSE wanted Frankfurt.
+Euronext proposed 50/50 merger, but LSE wanted Frankfurt.

 > Blue chip stocks would be traded in London subject to London regulations, while the high-growth market would be in Frankfurt under German rules